ubccr/xdmod-python/docs/developing.md

        `v1.x.y (development branch)`, replacing `1` with the major version under development (add `main` before `development branch` if it is also the main development branch.
+1. If this is a new major version,
+    1. Create a branch off `main` for the previous major version called, e.g., `v1.x.y`.
+    1. In that branch, make a PR that updates `.github/workflows/xdmod-data.yml` to add the branch to the arrays under the `on` section.
 1. Go to the [GitHub milestones](https://github.com/ubccr/xdmod-data/milestones)
    and add a milestone for the version under development.